 I had to watch most of the lectures as recordings, but they were still super helpful that way because my professor gave examples that weren't in the modules and helped explain what I needed to do in assignments.
 I like being able to start, stop, and watch multiple times if I need to.

 FAQs are my go-to for finding resources in the library that can help me.
 I don't need it as much anymore now that I have a handle on APA, but it has useful information even for special topics in accounting.

 A memorandum, or "memo" for short, is a specialized but common form of business writing that you will use in your field.
 We have a number of resources available to help you with memo writing.
-Visit the Accounting Information Systems FAQs in the box at the bottom of the page for more on memos.

 Your instructor has likely uploaded an example for you, and there are many ways for you to go about creating the flowcharts required for your course project deliverables.
-As always, attend your live classroom sessions to collaborate and ask questions, but feel free to browse the following websites when you're ready to get started.
+As always, attend your live classroom sessions to collaborate and ask questions, but feel free to browse the following websites and links when you're ready to get started.
 You can always bookmark these for future use in your field!